-There are so many over the counter remedies available, that you’ll be sure to find one that’s perfect for your child.
+There are many over-the-counter remedies available, so you’ll be sure to find one that’s perfect for your child.
 Let’s take a look at all of our options, shall we?

-If your child is younger than 5 it can be trickier to find a suitable remedy for hay fever, but don’t worry, we’ve done the leg work for you!
+If your child is younger than five, it can be trickier to find a suitable remedy for hay fever.
+Don’t worry!
+We’ve done the legwork for you!

 Piriton has syrup which treats hay fever symptoms and can be used by toddlers aged 1 and up.
 Perfect!

-I’m pregnant and suffering with hay fever, what treatment can I use?
+I’m pregnant and suffering from hay fever, what treatment can I use?

 If I’m breastfeeding, will my hay fever remedy affect my baby?